 Next, the court will use a grid by the Illinois Department of Healthcare and Family Services to compare the total net income of the family with average child-related expenses of families with similar incomes.

 Then, a total child support payment for both parents will be calculated.
 This will involve shelter, food, medical expenses, and other basics.
 Other expenses that are specific to the child may also be included.

 Lastly, the child support calculation will be prorated to each parent based on their share of the family’s total net income.

 Contact Our Experienced DuPage County Child Support Lawyers

-For more information on the income shares child support model or assistance with your child support case, contact our highly skilled DuPage County child support lawyers at Mevorah Law Offices, LLC.
+For more information on the income shares child support model or assistance with your child support case, contact our highly skilled DuPage County child support lawyers at Mevorah & Giglio Law Offices.